Tropical and temperate waters of the Indo-Pacific ocean. A well-known species on the great barrier reef in Australia.

 Although providing an important service for their clients, L.dimidiatus also takes the opportunity to cheat when possible, picking mucus instead of parasites from their client’s scales.
 Scientists think this mucus may provide the cleaner-fish with protection from ultraviolet sun rays, as well as with a nutritious meal.
 Even fish need to wear sun screen when the sun is fierce.
 However, removing the mucus doesn’t get the client fish much cleaner, so they prefer their cleaners to stick to the parasites.

 Spiny chromis damselfish

-When males of this species are trying to impress the females and find a mate, they can actually change their colour, becoming brighter.
-If disturbed from their displays, they can quickly switch back to their usual colour pattern.
+When males of this species are trying to impress the females and find a mate, they can actually change their color, becoming brighter.
+If disturbed from their displays, they can quickly switch back to their usual color pattern.

 This shark grows to just over a meter in length, and can be found in waters as shallow as 15cm.
 They can survive even when oxygen levels in the water are very low, lowering their blood pressure by 50% to maintain blood-flow to their brains.